faisalmalik47/ScoreMe-Assessment/Readme.md

+**Requirements:**

+*DevOps Engineer Assignment:*

+Constructing a Jenkins CI/CD Pipeline

+*Objective:*
+The goal of this assignment is to create a Jenkins pipeline that integrates various open-source tools to assess code coverage, code quality, cyclomatic complexity, and security vulnerabilities.
+You will be demonstrating your ability to create an effective CI/CD process that aids in maintaining high-quality code standards in a software development project.
+Requirements:

+1. Jenkins Setup:
+   ○ Install and configure Jenkins on a virtual machine or use a cloud-based service.
+   ○ Ensure Jenkins is configured with the necessary plugins for Git and any other SCM tools you decide to use.
+2. Source Code Management:
+   ○ Use Git as the source code management tool.
+   ○ Configure Jenkins to pull code from a Git repository (GitHub, GitLab, etc.).
+3. Pipeline Creation:
+   ○ Create a Jenkinsfile that defines the pipeline stages.
+   ○ The pipeline should be triggered on every commit to the main branch of the repository.
+4. Code Quality Checks:
+   ○ Integrate SonarQube to analyze code quality and technical debt.
+   ○ Configure the pipeline to break if the code quality gates are not met.
+5. Code Coverage:
+   ○ Integrate a tool like JaCoCo (for Java applications) or another relevant tool based on the programming language used.
+   ○ Ensure that the code coverage report is published and accessible through Jenkins.
+6. Cyclomatic Complexity:
+   ○ Integrate a tool that can calculate and report the cyclomatic complexity of the code.
+   ○ Tools such as Lizard (for C/C++, Java, Python, etc.) can be used.
+7. Security Vulnerability Scan:
+   ○ Integrate OWASP Dependency-Check or another similar tool to scan for known security vulnerabilities in the project dependencies.
+   ○ Ensure that the vulnerability reports are accessible and that builds fail if critical vulnerabilities are found.
+8. Notifications:
+   ○ Configure Jenkins to send notifications (email, Slack, etc.) on build success or failure.
+9. Documentation:

+○ Document the pipeline steps, tools integrated, and any configurations needed for the setup.
+○ Include troubleshooting steps for common issues that might occur during the build process.

+Deliverables:

+1. Jenkinsfile with complete pipeline configuration.
+2. Documentation covering setup, configuration, and usage of the pipeline.
+3. A report outlining the results of the initial run of the pipeline, including screenshots of the dashboard of each tool used.
+Evaluation Criteria:
+   ● Completeness of the pipeline setup.
+   ● Ability to integrate multiple tools effectively.
+   ● Clarity and completeness of documentation.
+   ● Handling of different scenarios (e.g., build failures due to quality checks).

+**IMPLEMENTATION**

 I have written a terraform code in terraform folder for launching an ubuntu instance and installing jenkins, java and docker, docker-copose in it, we are going to use sonarqube and sonar-scanner utility in a container with the help of docker-compose.yaml file in this repo.
 Used below commands to launch the jenkins server.

 **alias tf=terraform**